Didi1081/SampleX/README.md

 I) Web Data Extraction

-   * In order to provide users with more options, the possiblity of a third party Web Data Extraction came.
-That would take        public information/products from several company website.
+   * In order to provide users with more options, there is a possiblity of third party Web Data Extraction.
+That would take        public information/products from several company website and generate it onto our app.
 A variety of laws may apply to          unauthorized scraping, including contract, copyright and trespass to chattels laws.

-   * If going with this option then we need the consent from each company participating in our marketplace with a letter of        conduct and compliance with any legal obligations.
+   * If going with this option then we need documented consent from each company participating in our marketplace with a            letter of conduct and compliance with any legal obligations.

       * Prevent the Scraping of Sensitive Data
       * Minimise the Extent of The Data Extraction